lbakala/mariadb-columnstore-docker/columnstore_zeppelin/readme.md

 ## Building
 - Install docker: https://docs.docker.com/engine/installation/

-The space requirement for the docker images is around 4GB
+The space requirement for the docker images is around 4GB disk space.
+The docker application should have minimum 4GB RAM Memmory allocated in order for those 5 machines to work properly.

 Make sure you are in columnstore_zeppelin folder
 ```sh